 September 17: Citizenship Day, Constitution Day, National Apple Dumpling Day

-September 18: International Red Panda Bear Day (third Saturday in September), National Cheeseburger Day, Oktoberfest begins
+September 18: International Red Panda Bear Day (the third Saturday in September), National Cheeseburger Day, Oktoberfest begins

 September 19: International Talk Like A Pirate Day, National Butterscotch Pudding Day, National Dance Day, National Women’s Friendship Day (third Sunday in September), Wife Appreciation Day (third Sunday in September)